-Since the end of May 2021, infections compatible with the Delta variant have been the most common in England, and then later in all four UK countries.
+Since the end of May 2021, infections compatible with the Delta variant have been the most common in England and in recent weeks in all four UK countries.
 Our most recent results show over 99% of all coronavirus (COVID-19) infections (in the four weeks to 30 August 2021) where we were able to obtain a genetic sequence were the Delta variant.